-Applications for Spring 2014 are due September 27, 2013.
+Applications for Fall 2014 are due March 3, 2014.
 Please see application website below.

 The Diamond Peer Teachers Program provides upper-level undergraduates at Temple the opportunity to experience the challenges and rewards of college-level teaching, to develop their own pedagogical skills by working closely with their faculty mentors, and to provide supplemental instruction in lower-level and GenEd courses.

 To be selected as a Diamond Peer Teacher, a student will:

 - Ordinarily be a declared a major in the field; however, students interested in being a Peer Teacher in subject areas closely related to their declared major are also selected.
 Students in any major may peer teach in GenEd.